CarlosCoba/XS3D/README.rst

 Another input is the desired kinematic model, and in the case of non-circular models, the maximum radial extention of the non-circular flows.

-Example on a Galaxy
+Example on a low redshift galaxy with the MUSE/VLT.
 ===========
-Following are some of the outputs you will obtain from running XS3D on a datacube from MUSE/VLT for the Halpha line.
+Following are some of the outputs you will obtain from running XS3D on a MUSE datacube for the Halpha line (lambda0=6562.68 AA).

 Observed and moment cubes
 |mom_muse|